MTtankkeo/web_separated/README.md

 # web_separated
 Using this web package, you can define row and column spacing in HTML consistently and simply.

-> It simplifies the layout configuration process by allowing you to set consistent spacing with ease,
-> And the example doesn't work in the local environment.
+> The example doesn't work in the local environment.

 ## Usage